Behavior Driven Design

 Evolution

-Experience showed the difficulty of maintaining and refactor test sets written by non-developers.
+Experience showed the difficulty of maintaining and refactoring test sets written by non-developers.
 I strongly advocate product owners shall formulate the acceptance criteria.
 Developers shall always write the acceptance tests and guarantee a reasonable quality of the created code.
 Use frameworks based on a programming language instead of structured text approaches.
 Modern development platforms provide powerful refactoring tools for source code but almost none for a regular text.

 Refactoring and clean code principles shall permeate a modern software development approach.
 Avoid archaic solutions requiring expensive manual activities.